Super Express (newspaper)

-History and profile
+History

 Super Express was established in 1991.
 The paper, owned and published by the Media Express, is best known for publications about political scandals.
 The former owners of the paper were Bonnier and ZPR Express, each held 50%.

 Before the 1993 and 1995 elections in Poland Super Express published pre-election polls, although there's a 24-hour time period without media information about politics.
 The paper published also photos of Polish Television (TVP) war-correspondent Waldemar Milewicz's body after he was killed by the Iraqi insurgents.

 For the first decade of its operation (until 2003) Super Express ranked as second in Poland in terms of the quality of information and sale results, behind the leading Gazeta Wyborcza.
 The editorial profile of SE changed for a few years to a more competitive format after the introduction of Fakt published by German conglomerate Axel Springer AG, which became the most popular Polish daily.
 Since 2007, with the new editor-in-chief formerly from Fakt, Super Express adjusted its profile to become (similar to Fakt) "a noble version of the tabloid daily" with a wide range of readership.